Mister V (rapper)

 Yvick Letexier ([ivik lətɛksje]; born 14 August 1993), better known as Mister V, is a French YouTuber, Internet personality, comedian, rapper, and actor.
-In 2014, he founded with six other young comedians (Hugo Dessioux, Jéremie Dethelot, Youssoupha Diaby, Hakim Jemili, Mike Kenli and MalcolmToTheWord) whose Le Woop, a collective of comedians who post their videos on YouTube, and also plays on stage.
+In 2014, he and six other young comedians (Hugo Dessioux, Jéremie Dethelot, Youssoupha Diaby, Hakim Jemili, Mike Kenli and MalcolmToTheWord) set up Le Woop, a collective of comedians who post their videos on YouTube, and also perform live.
 He is of Cameroonian descent from his mother's side and his father is Breton.

 He worked alongside Norman Thavaud, Hugo Dessioux, and other French YouTubers in Le Studio Bagel.

+Biography

 Mister V debuted atop the French SNEP albums chart in May 2017 with his debut album, Double V. His second album, MVP, also reached number-one in early 2020.

+His debut album Double V sold over 21,000 copies in its first week of release.
+It was certified gold on 3 July 2017, with 50,536 albums sold.
+On 7 February 2018 the album was certified platinum, with over 100,000 copies sold.

+In December 2019, he releases a feat with rapper PLK called Jamais, the first single from his second album MVP janvier 2020.
+In January 2020, he released Gang with Dosseh, which racked up 1.6 million views in 2 days.

+In June 2022, he appears on the ZZCCMXTP Mixtape by KronoMuzik, Pandrezz and Ronare, on the tracks Vodka Rhum Contrex (with Freddy Gladieux) and Captain.

+In December 2022, he and his country band Les Jones, formed by Freddy Gladieux and Vincent Tirel, released a four-track country mixtape entitled United States Of Rock.